ashiqdey/typescript-node/readme.md

 # Nodejs with typescript
-This is basic templete for nodejs with typescript Without eslint, test, typeorm

 This template conatins nodejs with typescript, typeorm, eslint, prettier, and unit test with jest.

 ## Install typescript globally